 Ashley: Yes.
 I’m the founder of Econsultancy and also president of Centaur Marketing which is Econsultancy, Marketing Week, Creative Review, Design Week and The Profile Group.

-Joe: So that’s funny actually because we’ve found a lot of its people in culture and some of that perhaps is tech and so it’s technical kind of enabling ways that we work.
-I think and again we’re probably going to talk about the differences between sort of technical sort of platform level ways that business is being forced to change and the kind of the make up of modern business teams and I think historically maybe we just talked about marketing teams for I think it is now business leadership.
+Joe: So that’s quite an interesting blend because actually a lot of it’s people and culture and some of that, perhaps, is tech and so it’s technical kind of enabling ways that we work.
+I think and again we’re probably going to talk about the differences between sort of technical sort of platform level ways that business is being forced to change and the make up of modern business teams and I think historically maybe we just talked about marketing teams but I think it is now business leadership.
 Do you think that it’s the Internet that has driven stuff?
-Is it the Internet has transformed the way we do business?
+Is it the Internet that has transformed the way we do business?
 Is it as simple as that?
 Is that a bit too simplistic?

 Joe: That’s the interesting thing.
-I think, certainly my experiences at Browser Media over the years, we’ve seen reticence is the wrong word but real sort of borderline fear from some sort of senior management about you know really quite seismic changes in the way that business operates.
+I think, certainly my experiences at Browser Media over the years, we’ve seen… reticence is the wrong word but real sort of borderline fear from some sort of senior management about, you know, really quite seismic changes in the way that business operates.
 Do you think people are forced to do it?
-Are we now at a point of people acknowledge there is no option but to embrace it and to become the agile global business that digital facilitates?
+Are we now at a point where people acknowledge there is no option but to embrace it and to become the agile global business that digital facilitates?

-Ashley: Not necessarily, I mean if you are a doctor or a vet or a nurse or a cleaner – I mean there are still quite a few jobs and we might get on to robots and I am what they might do in some of those jobs.
-But there is still quite a few areas of the economy where you can see how digital world or could play a part in terms of having a website, having digital booking or reservation systems, or mobile apps to support some of those things.
-But where its not a huge part of that business.
-But, for most businesses large businesses, international ones and even some niche businesses who are increasingly selling internationally by the Internet then yes I mean I think it’s it’s both an opportunity and a threat because if you don’t keep up with those things then yes you do risk getting left behind or marginalised or just withering away to nothing.
+Ashley: Not necessarily.
+I mean if you are a doctor or a vet or a nurse or a cleaner… I mean there are still quite a few jobs and we might get on to robots and AI and what they might do in some of those jobs.
+But there is still quite a few areas of the economy where you can see how digital would or could play a part in terms of having a website, having digital booking or reservation systems, or mobile apps to support some of those things, but where it’s not a huge part of that business.
+But, for most businesses large businesses, international ones and even some niche businesses who are increasingly selling internationally by the Internet then, yes, I think it’s it’s both an opportunity and a threat because if you don’t keep up with those things then you do risk getting left behind or marginalised or just withering away to nothing.

-Joe: But I think even the local doctors, the local plumbers all that all those things, and I agree with you but equally, there’s an argument that now people won’t use the Yellow Pages to find them so that the way that they market themselves, I think that has changed a lot and you know in very few organisations now that don’t have at least a website and I think that for me is transformation at the most elemental level.
+Joe: But I think even the local doctors, the local plumbers all that all those things – and I agree with you – but equally, there’s an argument that now people won’t use the Yellow Pages to find them so that the way that they market themselves, I think that has changed a lot and, you know, there’s very few organisations now that don’t have at least a website and I think that for me is transformation at the most elemental level.
 I think the interesting thing is just the way that you do business is changing and that’s kind of supply chain management.
 It’s everything, it’s recruitment it literally touches pretty much everything.
 So for me, it’s very much a cultural change.
-Technology is an enabler.
-But the most successful businesses will be the ones that embrace it and sort of grab the bull by the horns and kind of go with it.
+Technology is an enabler, but the most successful businesses will be the ones that embrace it and sort of grab the bull by the horns and kind of go with it.
 One of the biggest challenges and I think it still remains is the recruitment of teams, and I know that over the years you’ve done quite a lot about defining the ultimate model of the team.
 Interesting work, but presumably that’s ever evolving.

-Ashley: Yes, I think you could look across a common way of thinking about business or changes across strategy, people, process. and technology.
-And if you think of digital transformation applied to those.
-The strategy piece is often around business models, new markets, possibly pricing and new operating models and things which the strategy consultants tend to work on.
-The people is the you know the talents and skills and things which we’ll come back to.
+Ashley: Yes, I think you could look across a common way of thinking about business or changes across strategy, people, process, and technology.
+And if you think of digital transformation applied to those, the strategy piece is often around business models, new markets, possibly pricing and new operating models and things, which the strategy consultants tend to work on.
+The people is, you know, the talents and skills and things which we’ll come back to.
 But that’s an area where we do do a lot.
 Some of that’s training but some of that is culture and mindsets or ways of working and thinking.
 Agile’s clearly part of that process.
 Agile’s very obviously part of that, so the actual rhythm of a business, the way that it operates, becoming less linear perhaps, less rigid and static and more fluid and iterative.
 And then technology, obviously is the whole underpinning enabling technology.
-But yes I mean it’s interesting I think within Digital Transformation a lot of people perhaps mistakenly or often some senior management more traditional thinkers, maybe, see digital as technology and really only that. – possibly data, systems and IT.
+But yes I mean it’s interesting I think within digital transformation a lot of people perhaps mistakenly or often some senior management more traditional thinkers, maybe, see digital as technology and really only that – possibly data, systems and IT.